Psalms For Life

 6 He brings the nations to justice:

-piling corpses everywhere
+stacking corpses up everywhere

 he crushes heads the world over.